-All drivers/riders shall wear a full-face helmet with face shield.
-A Snell Foundation tag reading Snell SA2005 (FIA 8860-2004).
+All drivers/riders shall wear a full-face helmet with face shield bearing a Snell Foundation tag reading Snell SA2005 (FIA 8860-2004).
 Competitors are encouraged to upgrade to the now available Snell SA2010 (FIA 8860-2010), Snell SAH2010 or FIA 8860-2010 standard helmets if making a new purchase.
-Helmets with a Snell rating label of 2005 will expire on January 1, 2017, helmets with a Snell rating label of 2005 will expire on January 1, 2017, helmets with a Snell rating label of 2010 will expire on January 1, 2022.
+Helmets with a Snell rating label of 2005 will expire on January 1, 2017, helmets with a Snell rating label of 2010 will expire on January 1, 2022.
 No open face helmets will be allowed.
 Helmets will be visually inspected at least once each year.
 Helmets shall be undamaged and in serviceable condition.
 Eyeglasses worn under the helmet shall be shatterproof.
 All cars and motorcycle streamliners require SA rated helmets.